Chun-Yang/leetcode/PREPARE.md

     - I did not provide enough info for facebook, however I can find my friends somehow suggested there
   - Have examples of how you dealt with conflict in the workplace in the past
+    - The first year I am at Poetic, we had a lead developer.
+I learn a lot of things from him, expecially tooling including code editor, tmux, terminal stuff.
+We had a confilcht around my end of the first year.
+      I proposed a simplified solution to the existing archtecher and try to reduce a lot of unncecssary structural code by using a mini router for different APIS.
+We had an argument about this.
+      I learnt that reason is not the only thing needed in an argument.
+I should have been more constructive and thougthful instead of pointing out someone's problem directly.
+Always think of other people's feeling first when in an argument.
+Instead of purely argue on logic and techincal stuff.
+    - The leave of the lead developer is definitely a help for me.
+I start to solve problem my self since there is no one to depend on.
+Graduelly I become the person that other people depends on.
+But I always tell the others to try to solve problems on their own first.
+For a mature developer, the majority of the problems he ask shold be about domain knowledge, instead of general problem solving questions.
+    - Since I am a senior developer, I will notice problems with junior developer's design and implementation.
+When I make a mistake or misjudement on them and them point it out, I always accept the critics and give them compelment when they do it.
+As a person I want to be special, but I know the reality is no one is irreplaceable and there are always people smarter than you, work harder than you.
     - I try to figure out the ultimate goal we are trying to achieve together, this way it would reduce the friction and increse alignment
     - I have no problem with critics and will quickly accept them if the suggestions